 Finally, we must configure the static (local) IP of our server, with this we ensure that the local IP will not change and the port forward would be sending the communication to an IP that is no longer being used.
 We must do this configuration on our router:

-With this we are done.
-The remaining step is to connect through the client.
-The ip would be our network ip, How do I know my network IP?, the user we create on our FileZilla server along with its password and port 21 if your client requests it.
-If everything has gone correctly you will see a screen like this on your FileZilla Server with the respective status of the connection:
+With this, we're done.
+The next step is to connect through the client.
+The IP address would be our network IP address—how do I know my network IP address?—the username we created on our FileZilla server, along with its password and port 21 if your client requests it.
+If everything went correctly, you'll see a screen like this on your FileZilla Server with the connection status:

-If at this point you get a connection error, the firewall is probably preventing the connection to your computer.
-To solve this, I invite you to see this Article
+If you get a connection error at this point, the firewall is probably preventing the connection to your computer.
+To solve this, I invite you to read this article.

-We have already tried with the IP we currently have, but what happens when our IP changes?
-For this we must use a dynamic DNS (DDNS) service.
-If you do not know this concept, I invite you to see this Aarticle, In short, this service will be responsible for updating the IP of our router and assigning it to a host name, so our client will no longer connect to a specific IP but to the host name.
+We've already tested with our current IP, but what happens when our IP changes?
+To do this, we must use a dynamic DNS (DDNS) service.
+If you're unfamiliar with this concept, I invite you to read this article.
+In short, this service will update our router's IP and assign it to a hostname.
+Therefore, our client will no longer connect to a specific IP, but to the hostname.

 We are going to configure our DDNS, for this there are many services, both paid and free, I recommend you review the options of your router to evaluate if the DDNS service is supported by your router.

-Once validated we must enter our DDNS service and create the host name and assign it the current IP.
-Later we look in the configuration of our router for the DDNS option, select our service and enter the credentials.
-With this, the router can now connect to our DDNS service and update the IP to the host name.
+Once validated, we must access our DDNS service, create the hostname, and assign it the current IP address.
+Next, we search for the DDNS option in our router's settings, select our service, and enter the credentials.
+The router can now connect to our DDNS service and update the IP address to the hostname.

 With this we would have configured our Local ftp server.